-AHL, a subsidiary of The Man Group, which is one of the world’s largest hedge fund investment firms, used MongoDB to create a single platform for all of its financial data.
+AHL, a subsidiary of The Man Group, which is one of the world’s largest hedge fund investment firms, used MongoDB to for all of its financial data.
 The system receives data for up to 150,000 ticks per second from multiple financial sources and writes it to Kafka.
 Kafka provides both consolidation and buffering of events before they are stored in MongoDB, where the data can be analyzed.

 State, an intelligent opinion network connecting people with similar beliefs, writes survey data to MongoDB and leverages MongoDB Change Streams to push database changes into Kafka topics where they are consumed by its user recommendation engine.
 This engine suggests potentially interesting users and updates instantly as soon as a user contributes a new opinion.